KevinAlbrecht/vue-blog/content/posts/comprendre-les-structural-directives-d-angular.en.md

 	- en_us:
 ---

-I used a lot of structural directives without taking the time to understand how it works, but when you look at the "mycrosyntaxe" it seems interesting enough to look over it and see what can we do in a template node.
+I used a lot of structural directives without taking the time to understand how it works, but when you look at the *mycrosyntaxe* it seems interesting enough to look over it and see what can we do in a template node.

 ## The tip of the iceberg